Port Dover: Summary

-The Mayor of Norfolk County is Port Dover resident Amy Martin.

 This community is the southern terminus for Ontario Highway 6; located 480 km to the south of the Northern Ontario community of McKerrow.
 This highway stretches northward as a two-lane, undivided highway until the traffic flow increases to four lanes shortly after it departs from Caledonia.
 In addition to allowing Port Dover residents direct access to the city of Hamilton, it also briefly merges with Highway 403 to allow for access to the Royal Botanical Gardens and locations on to Toronto.

 The postal forward sortation area is N0A; sharing its Canada Post service with the western portion of Haldimand County.
 All residences and businesses within the Port Dover area have a 583 in their phone number.

 Sightings of at least 128 bird species have been verified in Port Dover from 1956 to 2019; including the Indigo bunting, the Rose-breasted grosbeak, and the Scarlet tanager.

 Most people get their television either through Shaw Direct, Bell Satellite TV or over-the-air.
 There is only one channel can be picked up reliably using an outdoor antenna while an additional five channels can be picked up semi-reliably.
 There are twelve channels that can be picked up over-the-air only during sunny days where clouds are absent.

 Ride Norfolk offers transportation between Port Dover and Simcoe on Thursdays and Fridays.
 This service is used for people in Simcoe to access the tourist attractions of Port Dover mainly during the summer months.
 It can also be used for Port Dover residents to access doctors, medical services, and dental services in Simcoe that would usually require an automobile.